The Tale of Chris and Elizabeth O'Dell - Cover

 The remaining outlaw boys left town and the church elected new elders and that was that.
 Strange are the ways of the Lord.

-Back in the livery, I curried the Grulla stallion and slipped him a bit of oats and made sure he knew that his new owner was also a good friend.
+Back in the livery, I curried the Grulla stallion and slipped him a bit of corn and made sure he knew that his new owner was also a good friend.
 That was when I noticed that the horse had no brand.
 I kept that news to myself but knew it would be noticed by anyone who took notice of horses in general.
 I’d have to talk to the hosteler about this.

 I turned my attention to my saddle and the saddle bags.
 I was carrying my earnings from the drive and the gold I always had with me in case of tough times.
-The gold was sewn into the false bottom of the bags and it was still there.
+The gold was sewn into the false bottom of the saddle bags and it was still there.
 So I was all set, unless I got lynched again.

 I was just checking over my old bridle and tack when John came in from looking around the area.